marcelopalacioabreu/b00m-h3adsh0t/README.md

   * Scan player's hard drives for known cheat code or programs
   * Scan player's system memory for known cheat code or programs
   * Labor-intensive to constantly track down cheats and update detection patterns

+* **Anti–Cheat Method**
+  * Guaranteed to work on all end–user system configurations
+  * Reduce the amount of false positives

 * **Player Behavior Anomalie Detection**
   * Detected by statistically analyzing game events
   * Data sent by client to  server by statistical detection systems